sotrh/learn-wgpu/docs/showcase/pong/README.md

 ## WASM Support

-This example works on the web, but their are a few steps that I needed to take to make things work.
+This example works on the web, but there are a few steps that I needed to take to make things work.
 The first one was that I needed to switch to using a `lib.rs` instead of just `main.rs`.
 I opted to use [wasm-pack](https://rustwasm.github.io/wasm-pack/) to create the web assembly.
 I could have kept the old format by using wasm-bindgen directly, but I ran into issues with using the wrong version of wasm-bindgen, so I elected to stick with wasm-pack.

 In order for wasm-pack to work properly I first needed to add some dependencies: